iluwatar/java-design-patterns/dynamic-proxy/README.md

 ![Class diagram](./etc/dynamic-proxy-classes.png "Dynamic Proxy class diagram")

 ## Applicability
 Dynamic proxy should be used when you need to augment or enhance your current functionality without modifying your current code.
-Some exmples of that usage could be:
+Some examples of that usage could be:

 - _Logging and Monitoring_: By creating a logging proxy, developers can intercept method invocations and log relevant information like method names, parameters, and execution times.